savonet/book/workflow.md

 Input streams with harbor
 -------------------------

-!TODO: the `smooth_add` example from <https://www.liquidsoap.info/doc-1.3.6/cookbook.html> to have the voice over a bedx
+TODO: the `smooth_add` example from
+<https://www.liquidsoap.info/doc-1.3.6/cookbook.html> to have the voice over a
+bed

 Monitoring the stream
 ---------------------